Fortnite-API/py-wrapper/docs/migrating.rst

     *   - ``client.creator_code.search_all()``
         - Depreciated, search creator code endpoints do not work anymore.

-Of course, the same applies to the SyncFortniteAPI client.
-The methods are the same, but they are synchronous and under the :class:`fortnite_api.SyncFortniteAPI` client instead.
+Of course, the same applies to the SyncClient client.
+The methods are the same, but they are synchronous and under the :class:`fortnite_api.SyncClient` client instead.

 In Version 2, the ``client.creator_code.exists()`` method worked by fetching the creator code and returning ``False`` if :class:`~fortnite_api.NotFound` was raised.
 This method has been removed in Version 3.
 If you need similar functionality, you should fetch the creator code and handle the exception if it was not found.
 For example,